 - To ensure optimal reproducibility and minimize set-up errors.

 - To rest the patient’s head comfortably and help them keep the same position during the treatment.

 Blocks and wedges are helpful when you must position the head in different degrees of flexion or extension.
 In addition, if a head support alone is not sufficient to achieve the correct positioning, we also recommend using a block or wedge combination.

 Orfit head supports, blocks and wedges come in a variety of different shapes.
 This allows you to perfectly adapt each immobilization set-up to the patient’s anatomy and the requirements of the treatment.

 Orfit head supports come in six different shapes that can accommodate a variety of neck and head sizes.
 They help to comfortably cradle the patient’s head while the cranial stop allows a correct and reproducible position.
 The head supports are combined with Orfit Blocks and Wedges to allow high precision positioning.

 All six head rests come in a regular (blue) and low (gray) density version that can be used for both simulation and treatment.
 The extra soft (pink) head supports are ideal for treatments that require high comfort, e.g. on the Cyberknife or when the patient is in severe discomfort.

 Choosing the correct head support

-When choosing an appropriate head support, always verify the contact made with the cranial backstop and the neck to determine if it is a suitable size for the patient.
+When choosing an appropriate head rest, verify the contact made with the cranial backstop and the neck to determine if it is a suitable size for the patient.
 If there are any gaps or if a head support is too small, try another one or introduce some of the blocks and wedges (go straight to Blocks and Wedges).

 Make sure to ask the patient if they are comfortable and in a secure position.
 If the patient feels comfortable, they will be able to stay in the position for a longer period of time.